Sun 1 Mar 2020, 7 – 9 pm

 About Dr. Bidhan Chandra Roy

-Bidhan is currently the faculty director of Cal State LA’s BA program at Lancaster state prison, as well as The WordsUncaged and Paws For Life programs at Lancaster State Prison, Mule Creek State Prison, and CMC Prison.
+Bidhan is currently the faculty director of Cal State LA’s BA program at Lancaster state prison, as well as The WordsUncaged program at Lancaster State Prison, Mule Creek State Prison, and CMC Prison.
 These programs provide platforms for men with life sentences in California prisons to dialogue and critically engage with the world beyond the prison walls.
 The project offers opportunities for rethinking who incarcerated men are, exploring our common humanity, as well as imagining alternatives to the current prison industrial complex in the United States.
 There are a number of components of these projects, all of which offer opportunities for Cal State LA student involvement.
 These include: the WordsUncaged literary journal, the WordsUncaged Working Group (WWG) in Prison Pedagogy & Cultural Representation, the WordsUncaged Prison Art and Storying Exhibition held at Cal State LA in June 2017, the WordsUncaged website and social media presence, and the prison writing library archive.

 About Tobias Tubbs